-If you’ve been using Linux for any amount of time, you no doubt have heard about a tool known as SSH.
+If you’ve been using Linux for any amount of time, you undoubtedly have heard about a tool known as SSH.
 SSH (or secure shell) is an encrypted networking tool designed to allow users to log in securely to various different types of computers remotely over a network.
-In this article, we will show you here how to set up and enable SSH on Ubuntu.
+In this article, we show you how to set up and use SSH in Linux.

 To get started, we have to install the SSH server.
 You can find and install the

-openssh-server package in Software Center.
-Alternatively, open a terminal and type the following command:
+openssh-server package in Software Center or your package manager.
+Alternatively, if you’re on a server (or just prefer to use the terminal), open a terminal and type the following command:

 Generating Your Keys